The Big House Report Speaks With David Underwood

 TBHR: With the kids that you train, what type of lessons or principles that you learned from Michigan are you trying to instill into them?

 UNDERWOOD: Oh yeah (laughs).
 Like I said, there's only one way, the hard way.
 I have the reputation of being a pretty tough trainer.
 The kids know in order to get to that level you've got to go hard.
-You're opportunity could come and go in a blink of an eye, but so is life.
+Your opportunity could come and go in a blink of an eye, but so is life.
 For example, you're having a meeting with a big time company and you're late, they could pass on you and look to someone else.
 That's the way life is, you just have to be prepared for opportunities and take advantage of them.

 TBHR: Talk a little about the Rich Rod years transitioning into the current era of Brady Hoke.
 By not having a consistent rusher since Hart and losing their identity as a powerhouse program, how frustrating was it to watch as a former player?